A New Approach to Laplacian Solvers and Flow Problems: Results for -Regular Graphs

-Corollary \ref{cor:convergence} shows that the convergence of the min-sum estimate $\hat x^t$ and its averaged version $\hat x_{\text{ave}}^t$ in the $\ell_\infty$ norm is controlled by the behavior with time $t$ of the $\ell_\infty$ norm of the matrices $\widetilde\Delta^{(t)}$ and $\widetilde\Delta^{(t-1)} + \widetilde\Delta^{(t)}$, respectively.
-These quantities yield a uniform control on the total variation distances (modulo $1/2$-factors) between the probability distributions of non-backtracking random walks that emanate from neighbor nodes, conditioned on the event that the first step of the two walks avoids each other's locations.
-Proposition \ref{proof:Non-backtracking random walks} in Appendix \ref{app:technical} yields a recursive formula for computing the vectors $\widetilde\Delta^{(t)}_{e}$'s in terms of the adjacency matrix of the undirected unweighted graph $G=(V,E)$.
-Analogously to the voltage case previously discussed, for some choices of graphs these quantities are seen to exhibit decay with time \emph{independently} of the size of the graph.
-This is the case, once again, for the $d/2$-connected cycle and the $d/2$-dimensional torus, with $d \ge 4$ is even, where the respective quantities of interest are seen to decay like $O(1/\sqrt{t})$.
-For these graphs the min-sum estimate is seen to attain a $\varepsilon$ relative error in the $\ell_\infty$ norm with a running time $O(m/\varepsilon^2)$, linear in $m$.
+Corollary \ref{cor:convergence} shows that the convergence in the $\ell_\infty$ norm of the Min-Sum estimate $\hat x^t$ and its averaged version $\hat x_{\text{ave}}^t$ is controlled by the behavior with time of the quantities $\widetilde\gamma(t)$ and $\widetilde\gamma_{\text{ave}}(t)$, respectively, which represent uniform bounds on the TV distance between probability distributions of non-backtracking random walks that make $t$ steps originating from neighbor nodes, conditioned on the event that the two walks avoid each others at the first step.
+Proposition \ref{proof:Non-backtracking random walks} in Appendix \ref{app:technical} yields a recursive formula to compute the matrices $P^{(t,w)}$'s in terms of the adjacency matrix of the undirected unweighted graph $(V,E)$.
+This formula can then be used to compute the quantities $\widetilde\gamma(t)$ and $\widetilde\gamma_{\text{ave}}(t)$.
+Numerical results for a few classes of $d$-regular graphs have been presented in the previous section.
+See Figure \ref{fig:complete decay} (right)\footnote{It is easy to see that $\widetilde\gamma(1)=0$ for complete graphs, which explains the points at $t=1$ in Figure \ref{fig:complete decay} (right).}, Figure \ref{fig:ring decay} (right), and Figure \ref{fig:torus decay} (right).
+The following theorem summarizes the algorithmic complexity of the Min-Sum algorithm $x^t$ in the $\ell_\infty$ norm, under the assumption that $\widetilde\gamma(t)$ decays exponentially or polynomially, as attested numerically in the examples above (an analogous statement holds for the output $x_{\text{ave}}^t$, replacing $\widetilde\gamma(t)$ with $\widetilde\gamma_{\text{ave}}(t)$).